-6. Deliverables Goods [None] Services All training to be provided virtually.
-7. Specification The speci ification of the Deliverables is as set out in Annex 2.
-8. Term 31 st Marc n shall commence on 1 st April 2024 (the Start Date) and the Expiry Date shall be ch 2025, unless it is otherwise extended or terminated in accordance with the od conditions of the Contract.
-9. Charges The Char rges for the Deliverables shall be as set out in Annex 3.
-10. Payment hority's preference is for all invoices to be sent electronically, quoting a valid e Order Number (PO Number), to: will send submittin To avoid complian If you hav 0 Working Days of receipt of your countersigned copy of this Order Form, we I you a unique PO Number.
-You must be in receipt of a valid PO Number before ng an invoice. delay in payment it is important that the invoice is compliant with Annex 3 Non- nt invoices will be sent back to you, which may lead to a delay in payment. ve a query regarding an outstanding payment please contact the Authority's ed Representative(s).
-11. Authority Authorised Representative(s) eral liaison your contact will continue to be
+Service s To be performed at the Supplier's premises and or a third party's premises: The Gemini Building Harwell Oxfordshire OX11 0QR 7.
+Specification The specification of the Deliverables is as set out in Annex 2.
+8. Term The Term shall commence on 1 st October 2024 (the Start Date ) and the Expiry Date shall be 31st December 2024, unless it is otherwise extended or terminated in accordance with the terms and conditions of the Contract.
+The Authority may extend the Contract for a period of up to 3 months' by giving not less than 1 months' notice in writing to the Supplier prior to the Expiry Date.
+The terms and conditions of the Contract shall apply throughout any such extended period.
+9. Charges The Charges for the Deliverables shall be as set out in Annex 4.
+10. Payment The Authority's preference is for all invoices to be sent electronically, quoting a valid Purchase Order Number (PO Number), to: Alternatively, you may post to: EA SSCL (Environment Agency) PO Box 797 Newport Gwent NP10 8FZ Within 10 Working Days of receipt of your countersigned copy of this Order Form, we will send you a unique PO Number.
+You must be in receipt of a valid PO Number before submitting an invoice.
+To avoid delay in payment it is important that the invoice is compliant with Annex 3 Non-compliant invoices will be sent back to you, which may lead to a delay in payment.
+If you have a query regarding an outstanding payment please contact the Authority's Authorised Representative(s).